msti64-wq/Cretexchange_temp/DUPLICATION_GUIDE.md

-# WashOut Pro - App Duplication Guide
+# CreteXchange - App Duplication Guide

-This guide will help you create a complete copy of your WashOut Pro application to start a new revision without affecting the current app.
+This guide will help you create a complete copy of your CreteXchange application to start a new revision without affecting the current app.

 ## Overview